 In this post, we’ll explore some best practices for how to send computer audio over Skype or Zoom.
 We’ll explore alternatives for using the computer’s built-in microphone for picking up the acoustic piano, and we’ll look at how to route internal computer audio properly for better quality.

 To say that these past several months have brought tremendous change to the world of online music collaboration and teaching would be a gross understatement.
-Specifically, piano teachers everywhere have been scrambling and struggling to figure out how to connect with their students by video, and that usually means conducting lessons over Skype or Zoom.
+Specifically, piano teachers everywhere have been scrambling and struggling to figure out how to connect with their students by video, and that usually means conducting lessons by sending audio and video over Skype or Zoom.
 Along with that comes dealing with issues of audio quality as a result of using the computer or iPad’s built-in microphone to pick up the sound of the teacher’s (and student’s) piano, which never sounds good.
+First of all, you should always invest in a high quality microphone and quality headphones optimal for online teaching.
 One excellent method for improving audio quality is to send your computer audio over Skype or Zoom by using software to generate your piano sound and routing it through a third party app directly to your Skype or Zoom audio input.

 Aside from better sound quality, another huge advantage of sending your computer audio over Skype or Zoom is that it will allow you considerably more flexibility in how and where you teach.
 If your family needs to use the space where you keep your piano, you’ll now have the option to use a small MIDI keyboard along with your computer in another room and teach with headphones.